Code-Institute-Submissions/MissTechy-Surfing-in-Bundoran/README.md

 <b>Known Bugs</b>

-On phone devices the images were oversized.
+1.On phone devices the images were oversized.

-The footer was messy because of missing relevant cols.
+2.The footer was messy because of missing relevant cols.

-The review cards were uneaven as well as the price cards.
+3.The review cards were uneaven as well as the price cards.

 <b>Deployment</b>